Codium-ai/pr-agent/docs/IMPROVE.md

 - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...".
 - `rank_suggestions`: if set to true, the tool will rank the suggestions, based on importance.
 Default is false.
 - `include_improved_code`: if set to true, the tool will include an improved code implementation in the suggestion.
 Default is true.
+- `summarize`: if set to true, the tool will display the suggestions in a single comment.
+Default is false.
+- `enable_help_text`: if set to true, the tool will display a help text in the comment.
+Default is true.
 #### params for '/improve --extended' mode
 - `auto_extended_mode`: enable extended mode automatically (no need for the `--extended` option).
 Default is false.
 - `num_code_suggestions_per_chunk`: number of code suggestions provided by the 'improve' tool, per chunk.
 Default is 8.